Peking opera: Aesthetic aims and principles of movement

 Peking opera follows other traditional Chinese arts in emphasizing meaning, rather than accuracy.
 The highest aim of performers is to put beauty into every motion.
 Indeed, performers are strictly criticized for lacking beauty during training.
 Additionally, performers are taught to create a synthesis between the different aspects of Peking opera.
 The four skills of Peking opera are not separate, but rather should be combined in a single performance.
 One skill may take precedence at certain moments during a play, but this does not mean that other actions should cease.
-Much attention is paid to tradition in the art form, and gestures, settings, music, and character types are determined by long held convention.
+Much attention is paid to tradition in the art form, and gestures, settings, music, and character types are determined by long-held convention.
 This includes conventions of movement, which are used to signal particular actions to the audience.
-For example, walking in a large circle always symbolizes traveling a long distance, and a character straightening his or her costume and headdress symbolizes that an important character is about to speak.
+For example, walking in a large circle always symbolizes traveling a long distance, and a character straightening their costume and headdress symbolizes that an important character is about to speak.
 Some conventions, such as the pantomimic opening and closing of doors and mounting and descending of stairs, are more readily apparent.

 Many performances deal with behaviors that occur in daily life.
 However, in accordance with the overriding principle of beauty, such behaviors are stylized to be presented on stage.
 Peking opera does not aim to accurately represent reality.
 Experts of the art form contrast the principles of Peking opera with the principle of Mo, mimes or imitation, that is found in western dramas.
 Peking opera should be suggestive, not imitative.
 The literal aspects of scenes are removed or stylized to better represent intangible emotions and characters.
 The most common stylization method in Peking opera is roundness.
 Every motion and pose is carefully manipulated to avoid sharp angles and straight lines.
 A character looking upon an object above them will sweep their eyes in a circular motion from low to high before landing on the object.
 Similarly, a character will sweep their hand in an arc from left to right in order to indicate an object on the right.
 This avoidance of sharp angles extends to three-dimensional movement as well; reversals of orientation often take the form of a smooth, S-shaped curve.
 All of these general principles of aesthetics are present within other performance elements as well.